Role of Communication Protocols

 $frame_worker = new Worker('frame://0.0.0.0:2347');

-// tcp Worker, directly based on socket transmission, no application layer protocol used
+// tcp Worker, directly based on socket transmission, not using any application layer protocol

 $tcp_worker = new Worker('tcp://0.0.0.0:2348');

-// udp Worker, no application layer protocol used
+// udp Worker, not using any application layer protocol

 $udp_worker = new Worker('udp://0.0.0.0:2349');

-// unix domain Worker, no application layer protocol used
+// unix domain Worker, not using any application layer protocol

 $unix_worker = new Worker('unix:///tmp/wm.sock');

-When the built-in communication protocols in Workerman cannot meet development needs, developers can customize their own communication protocols.
-The method for customizing this is described in the next section.
+When the built-in communication protocols of Workerman do not meet the development requirements, developers can customize their own communication protocols.
+The customization method is detailed in the next section.

 Note:

-Workerman has a built-in text protocol, which has a format of text + newline character.
-The text protocol is simple for development and debugging, and can be used in the majority of custom protocol scenarios, and also supports telnet debugging.
-If developers need to develop their own application protocol, they can directly use the text protocol without the need for separate development.
+Workerman has a built-in text protocol, where the protocol format is text + newline character.
+The text protocol is very simple to develop and debug, suitable for the vast majority of custom protocol scenarios, and supports telnet debugging.
+If developers want to create their own application protocol, they can use the text protocol directly without additional development.

-For details on the text protocol, refer to the "Appendix: Text Protocol" section.
+For more information regarding the text protocol, refer to the "Appendix Text Protocol Section".